Revised May 23, 2018

-- If your information is a part of a set of non-private, aggregated, or otherwise non-personal information, such as aggregated usage statistics.
+- If your information is a part of a set of non-private, aggregated, anonymized, or otherwise non-personal information, such as anonymized and / or aggregated usage statistics and viewing trends.

 Protection of Your Information

-- In order to help keep your media secure, we partner with DigiCert to provide publicly trusted SSL certificates for end to end encrypted connections between Plex Media Servers, Plex client apps and Plex cloud services.
-For more information, please review our support article on the topic here.
+- In order to help keep your media secure, we partner with DigiCert to provide publicly trusted TLS certificates for end-to-end encrypted connections among all of our servers, Services, and client applications.
+For more information, please review our support article on the topic.

-- We do not store any of your billing details or credit card information on our servers.
-The data is encrypted and securely stored by an independent company, Braintree, which provides payment processing services for Plex.
-A copy of the Braintree security policy is available here.
+- We do not store any of your payment or credit card information on our servers.
+The data is encrypted and securely stored by an independent company, Braintree, which provides payment-processing services for Plex.
+Please review the Braintree Security Policy for more information.

-Plex may offer products or services from third parties or the Services may contain links to third-party websites, products, or services.
-For example, Plex may offer plug-ins developed by Plex users that interface with the Services.
-Any such third parties may collect information from you and any information collected by third parties is governed by the privacy practices of those third parties.
-Plex does not control and is not responsible for the collection of information by such third parties.
+- Plex may offer and you may choose to use products or services from third parties in connection with our Services that may contain links to or otherwise interface with third-party websites, products, services, or other technologies.
+Any such third-party technology may collect information from you or use other services or technologies that collect information from you.
+Any information collection by these third-party technologies is governed by the privacy practices of those third-party technologies.
+Plex does not control and is not responsible for the collection of information by such third-party technologies.

-- We do not knowingly collect personal information from children under the age of 13, except that we may collect persistent identifiers, such as Internet Protocol (IP) addresses of devices used to access the Services.
-Any such persistent identifiers will be used solely to support the internal operations of the Services.
-If we learn that we have collected the personal information of a child under the age of 13 we will take steps to delete the information as soon as possible.
+- We do not knowingly collect personal information from children under the age of 13.
+If we learn that we have collected the personal information of a child under the age of 13, we will take steps to delete the information as soon as possible.